szufix/mapel/index.rst

     │   ├── soc_positionwise_approx_cc
     │   │   └── (empty)
     │   └── soc_original
-    │       └── (800 txt files with elections)              #  all the elections -- each election in a separete file └── results
+    │       └── (800 txt files with elections)              #  all the elections -- each election in a separate file └── results
         ├── distances
         │   ├── bordawise.txt (only in testbed_100_100)     #  bordawise distances between each pair of elections